 Working as a dive professional is a passion, it’s a lifestyle.
 You enter this industry as a dive master or an instructor.
 As an instructor, you are passionate about introducing people to the underwater world; you want to teach them about diving terms, maybe help them get over the fear of water and you are the first person to teach them about the ocean and diving responsibly.
-The list for instructors goes on and on, I think that they are amazing and they work super hard!
+The list for instructors goes on and on.

-Taking people for snorkel lessons are just as rewarding, it’s the first step to getting someone in the water, to me personally it’s important and should be taken seriously, people take care of what they love and if you can teach people to love the ocean they can also take care of it.
+Taking people for snorkel lessons are just as rewarding, it’s the first step to getting someone in the water, people take care of what they love and if you can teach people to love the ocean they will also take care of it.
 Guiding snorkel tours is just as great!
 Mostly you take people on tours who are not too familiar with ocean life so hearing them squeal and laugh through their snorkel or eagerly spitting their snorkel out to ask a question is like food for the soul!

 After diving the same spot for days in a row you could be rewarded with some surprise visitors like Manta Rays, Mobula Rays, Turtles and on the odd occasion a shark passing by.
 If you guide shark dives or any other dives with a particular animal in the location after a successful day you are pretty much the best human to dive this planet, things run smoothly, the day flies by and you end the day with beers and friends sharing stories with happy and tired hearts.

 During peak season it is 12/14/maybe even 16-hour days and that is not the “odd day” a week; it can be days in a row.
-There was this one day and I will never forget it, we went to work at 6am and only got home at 22:30/23:00pm, I am not even exaggerating right now.
-The next day, we had to be at work at 6am again.
 When peak season slams you go “balls to the walls” and you work your little heart out.
 If you want to cry you can cry on the inside like a winner or just sweat.
 It’s hot in that gear room.

 Then you still need to make sure that enough tanks are filled for the rest of the day and the next day of diving.
 That compressor runs all day and all season long!
 It’s your lullaby at night and your alarm in the morning.
 The next day you get up and you do it all again!